aaqibzee/MagniCMS/README.md

 * <b>  UnitTests:</b>
 <br> Responsible for:
-<br> a: Containing unit tests for the proejcts
+<br> a: Containing unit tests for the projects

 * <b>  DataAccess:</b>
 <br> Responsible for:
 <br> a: Creating the DB at first run
 <br> b: Adding seed data
 <br> c: Performing DB operations
-<br> d: Providing abstration around DB operations
+<br> d: Providing abstraction around DB operations

  * <b> EnvironmentSetter:</b>
-<br> Responsible for setting environment to run application on IIS by
+<br> Responsible for setting the environment to run applications on IIS by
-<br> a: Activating windows features required for the IIS
+<br> a: Activating Windows features required for the IIS
 <br> b: Creating applicaiotn pool and applicaiton in IIS
 <br> c: Creating DB in SQL server and assigning  DB access rights to IIS pool login
 <br> d: Running application

 * <b>  MagniCollegeManagementSystem:</b>
-<br> Conatains web application including
+<br> Contains web applications including
 <br> a: Routing logic
 <br> b: Views
 <br> c: Angular code
 <br> d: ASP.NET code

-# How overall application works:
+# How the overall application works:
 The application makes use of ASP.NET MVC 5 and Angular architecture.

-When angular application is built, it's generated output files are placed inside "Script" folder in MVC project.
+When an angular application is built, its generated output files are placed inside the "Script" folder in the MVC project.

 When MVC project runs, it launches it's index view.